warrenwrightnz/nzpocs-delphic/README.md

 nzpocs.py -f <inputfilename> -o <outputfilename> -s lis|eclair

-it should duap a file with each local test and potential LOINC code matches
+it should dump a file with each local test and potential LOINC code matches